-Antoine (later Marie Antoinette) was the fifteenth and second to last child of the Holy Roman Emperor Francis I and his wife, Maria Theresa, who ruled jointly with her husband.
+Schönbrunn Palace was Marie Antoinette‘s childhood summer home.
+Antoine, as she was called at the time, was the fifteenth and second to last child of the Holy Roman Emperor Francis I and his wife, Maria Theresa, who ruled jointly with her husband.
 Antoine was born on 2 November 1755 in an armchair in the Hofburg Palace in Vienna.
-However, while the Hofburg Palace may have been where she was born, it did not mean it was the place where she spent most of her time as a child.
+However, while the Hofburg Palace may have been where she was born, it did not mean it was the palace where she spent most of her time as a child.

 Similar to other royals, Maria Theresa and her family traveled regularly to other residences.
 One residence where Antoine spent many carefree summers was the Schönbrunn Palace, which at the time was located a few miles south of Vienna.
 In its early years it was used primarily for hunting, and, in the mid 1600s, after the Holy Roman Empress Eleonora Gonzaga was bequeathed the property, she added a palace to the Katterburg mansion between 1638 and 1643.
 The property contained a beautiful spring (or well), known as a Schönbrunn, and the first mention of “Schönbrunn” appeared on an invoice around 1642, which is how the palace and grounds received its name.